epfl-ada/ada-2023-project-draco/README.md

   - Webpage Design.
   - Wrote the `Success Score and Machine Learning` page.
 - Diana:
+  - Preprocessing the dataset
+  - Work on the correlation coefficient analysis
+  - Developement of diversity scores
+  - Work on the ethnic diversity impact
+  - Wrote the `Correlation analysis` (I'm sorry I added this late 23.12.2024 -Diana)
 - Romain:
   - Mapping of ethnicities to ethnic groups
   - Preprocessing of the dataset